salmon sushi bake

 • Use a hangiri (wooden mixing bowl) for best results

-By mastering these techniques, you’ll make a baked sushi rice base that’s the perfect start for your dish.
+By mastering these techniques, you’ll create a baked sushi rice base that serves as the perfect foundation for your dish.

 Essential Sauce and Topping Combinations